-It’s tough being a predator – for many species, most pursuits end in failure, while smaller hunters risk losing their hard-won meals to bigger beasts.
-But who’s top dog and who has to work hardest to get a meal?
+Being an apex predator is tough and, for many species, most pursuits end in failure, while smaller hunters risk losing their hard-won meals to bigger beasts.
+But which is the deadliest animal and which predator has to work hardest to get a meal?

 Based on observations made in Kanha National Park in India, US field biologist George Schaller reckoned tigers were successful only 5 per cent of the time, while tiger conservationist Valmik Thapar estimates 10 per cent.
 But studies of Amur tigers in Russia’s Far East, reconstructing predation events from tracks in the snow, give kill rates of a 38 per cent when hunting red deer to 54 per cent for wild boar.